 - Drain the tinned tomatoes and spread over the sheet.

-- Add by layers, the fresh tomatoes, peppers, onions, mushrooms, meat and cheese
+- Add by layers, the fresh tomatoes, chosen vegetables, meat and cheese

 - Season with the garlic, salt, pepper and crushed chillies.

 - Bake in an oven of 180° for approx 45 mins or until done.

 - Remove from baking sheet, slice and serve topped with rocket, and along with freshly made salad, and a garlic mayo dip.